LaWebcapsule/orbits/pages/transaction.md

 # Rollback

-Transaction are always candidate to rollback.
-You can specify how to rollback an action with the `rollback` method.
+Transactions are always candidates to rollback.
+You can specify how to rollback an Action with the `rollback` method.

 ```typescript